 Playgroup NSW is present in almost all areas of New South Wales.
 Here is a quick overview of our organisation’s reach within New South Wales.

-- An estimated 20,000 children attending playgroups each week
+- An estimated 20,000 children a year attending playgroups affiliated with us

-- Almost 1,000 parents and carer volunteers who run our Community Playgroups
+- 1,000+ parent and carer member volunteers run our community playgroups

-- Over 8,000 children, parents and carers attend our free community events during National Playgroup Week and throughout the year
+- Over 7,000 children, parents and carers attend our free community events during National Playgroup Week and throughout

 Playgroup NSW is driven by these values, demonstrates them in our work and in our relationships and encourages them across our membership and in all our activities.